bobalazek/bobalazek/README.md

 # 👋 Hey there!

-I'm a full-stack web developer with 10+ years of experience who enjoys building things.
+I am a full-stack web developer with 10+ years of experience who enjoys building things.

 ## 🔨 Programming languages & tools